-If you own a dog, you have probably found yourself wondering “how much exercise does my dog need?”
-Depending on your schedule, that question might sometimes sound more like “how much exercise does my dog really need?”
+If you own a dog, you have probably found yourself wondering “How much exercise does a dog need every day?”
+Depending on your schedule, that question might sometimes sound more like “How much exercise does a dog really need every day?”

 As with people, the answer varies from dog to dog and is dependent on age, health, and breed.
 There are a few standard guidelines you can follow, however, to make sure that your dog is getting all the exercise she needs.

 How Much Daily Exercise Does a Puppy Need?

 You might have noticed that your puppy gets a case of the “zoomies” several times a day.
 The zoomies are easily identified, and symptoms include madly racing around the house, followed by collapsing into a puppy pile, preferably in your lap.